-There are other fishery operations off the Pacific coast which may alter species complexity in the water column.
-There is a large mid-water trawl fishery for Pacific whiting, primarily occurring north of 39° N. latitude.
 Discharge of offal and processing slurry may affect EFH for HMS.
 Prolonged offal discards from some large-scale fisheries have redistributed prey food away from mid-water and bottom-feeding organisms to surface-feeding organisms, such as tuna, usually resulting in scavenger and seabird population increases.
 Offal discards in low-current environments can collect and decompose on the ocean floor, creating anoxic bottom conditions which may affect HMS.
 Pacific coast marine habitat is generally characterized by strong current and tide conditions, but there may be either undersea canyons affected by at-sea discard, or bays and estuaries affected by discard from shoreside processing plants.
 As with bottom trawling off the Pacific coast, little is known about the environmental effects of mid-water trawling and processing discards on habitat conditions.
+The Environmental Protection Agency (EPA) prohibits seafood processor vessels from discharging seafood processing waste in nearly 3,770 square miles of Federal waters off Oregon and Washington because of the potential for high-volume, oxygen-consuming organic waste to exacerbate hypoxia in the region (EPA NPDES Permit No. WAG520000).